DmitriDevelopment/LocalizationKit_iOS/README.md

 ## Error handling

-Error that you can get in callbacks represents two main types:
+Errors that you can get in callbacks represents two main types:

 #### NetworkError